Latest update - February

 What happens next?

-These phases are further defined within the General Arrangement Plan attached within the Diagrams and Plans section of the page below.
+These phases are further defined within the General Arrangement Plan (below).

-The county council and Skanska has designed the traffic management to minimise the impact as far as possible on residents and businesses plus road users affected by these works including bus services.
+We and Milestone Infrastructure have designed the traffic management to minimise the impact as far as possible on residents and businesses plus road users affected by these works including bus services.

 The team will be working hard to minimise disruption in a number of ways.
 Any temporary traffic lights that are required will be manually controlled throughout weekdays 7am to 7pm and at weekends 10am to 2pm so that the team can respond quickly to traffic conditions as they happen.